Skip to main content

 The 14 Signal Types Explained

 The Rodz API currently supports 14 signal types.
 Each one detects a different category of business event.
-Understanding them is the first step to choosing the right configuration.
+Knowing what each type captures is the first step to choosing the right configuration for your ICP.

 Growth and Hiring Signals

-- job-offers — Detects new job postings published by a company.
-Useful for identifying companies that are scaling a specific department (sales, engineering, marketing).
+• job-offers: Detects new job postings published by a company.
+Useful for identifying companies scaling a specific department (sales, engineering, marketing).
 You can filter by job title, seniority level, department, and volume.

-- republished-job-offers — Flags job postings that have been republished after expiring.
-This often indicates an urgent or hard-to-fill role, which can be a strong intent signal for recruitment tools or staffing agencies.
+• republished-job-offers: Flags job postings republished after expiring.
+This often indicates an urgent or hard-to-fill role, which can be a strong signal for recruitment tools or staffing agencies.

-- recruitment-campaign — Triggers when a company launches a coordinated recruitment push across multiple roles.
+• recruitment-campaign: Triggers when a company launches a coordinated hiring push across multiple roles.
 This goes beyond individual job offers and captures the broader pattern of aggressive hiring.

 Financial and Corporate Signals